shasibhusanJena/stockAnalysis_NSE/README.md

 Over the time we have considered different combinations and have validated result/price against historical values.

 #### Next action items
+   - add RSI indicator to give more insight like: over buy / under buy
    - add files into AWS Lambda.
    - add AWS watch to monitor usage.
    - store every day execution data with below format in s3 bucket.
       - yyyy-mm-dd hh:mm

 #### Sample Output
     Once you run application will give output signal on which trade to buy next from the attribute named as 'Signal' we also can modify example accordingly